@codemod-utils/ast-template

 return AST.print(ast);

-When you write a function that depends on their implementation, type what you don't own as unknown, then use @ts-ignore or @ts-expect-error as needed.
+type Attribute = ReturnType<typeof AST.builders.attr>;Alternatively, you can type what you don't own as unknown, then use @ts-expect-error to ignore errors.